aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-microsoft-office-automation/_index.md

 Aspose components have been thoroughly tested.

-Aspose components are used by companies such as IBM, Hilton, Reader’s Digest, Bank of America, and many more.
+Aspose components are used by companies such as IBM, Hilton, Reader’s Digest, Bank of America, and a few more.

 {{% /alert %}}

 ## Why not Automation

-There are several reasons why Aspose.Words components are a better alternative to automation:
+There are many reasons why Aspose.Words components are a better alternative to automation:

 * Security
 * Stability